actualbudget/actual/docs/accounts/reconciliation.md

 ![](/img/reconcile/reconcile-7.png)

-When you finish entering the transaction, make sure you **clear** it by clicking on the grey checkmark on the right hand side.
+When you finish entering the transaction, make sure you **clear** it by clicking on the gray checkbox on the right hand side.
 You should now have a reconciliation tool that is reporting that it is finished and you can enjoy a new higher net worth.

 ![](/img/reconcile/reconcile-8.png)